Boston loved the Babe — possibly more than New York did.

 Ruth went seriously downhill after that.
-He still hit the ball occasionally, but he could barely get around the bases and his defense was so poor pitches threatened not to pitch if he were in the lineup.
-He gradually realized he was not going to manage the Braves.
+He still hit the ball occasionally, but he could barely get around the bases and his defense was so poor pitches threatened not to pitch if he was in the lineup.
+He gradually realized he would not manage the Braves.

 After a month, the Babe desperately wanted to retire.